Earthquakes on May 17, 2026

 82.5 km---✓ ReviewedUSGS →

-On May 17, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 64 km N of Chase, Alaska at 22:53 UTC.
-This was a intermediate depth earthquake, focused at 82.5 km depth.
+At 22:53 UTC on May 17, 2026, a magnitude 2.2 tremor occurred 64 km N of Chase, Alaska.
+The hypocenter lay at 82.5 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 The epicenter is at 63.030°, -150.011°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-17 22:45:58 UTC